NexPlayer/Unity-SDK/advanced/multiview.md

 }
 ```

-Whenever you want to apply a specific method property to all players, the simplest way to do is the following:
+Whenever you want to apply a specific method property to all players, the simplest way to do so can be seen below:

 ```csharp
 public void Resume() {